nandini11122004/Analog_automation/README.md

 graph_circuit_lumping = lumping of components in parallel and series (R and C).

 ## How to run
-you can run each file by running the code attached in google collab (you have an option on top called "open in collab").
+You can run each file by running the code attached in google collab (you have an option on top called "open in collab").